Make an informed decision when selecting the best wheat variety

 - Wheat Varieties for Kansas and the Great Plains by Layton Ehmke: This private-sector book is also an excellent, comprehensive source of information regarding different varieties and their characteristics.
 It provides detailed ranking of varieties by traits of interest, making it easy to use.
 It also has a good summary of several variety performance tests in the Great Plains.
 While not available online, producers can purchase it in the link above if interested.

-- K-State Wheat Variety Date of First Hollow Stem and Grain Yield 2018-2019: This new K-State publication compare several varieties in their fall forage production, date of first hollow stem, and grain yield under dual-purpose versus grain-only management in south central Kansas.
+- K-State Wheat Variety Date of First Hollow Stem, Fall Forage Yield, and Grain Yield for 2019-2020: This new K-State publication compare several varieties in their fall forage production, date of first hollow stem, and grain yield under dual-purpose versus grain-only management in south central Kansas.
 It is a good resource for producers who graze their wheat before taking it for yield.
 It is available online at the link above or in your county Extension office in Kansas.

 Romulo Lollato, Wheat and Forages Specialist